 Why Did This Happen?

-South Carolina says this limits identity theft and protects personal information.
-Other states have done the same thing.
+South Carolina says the change limits identity theft and protects personal information.
+Other states have taken similar steps.
 After the All of Us or None v.
 Hamrick case, California courts removed birth dates from online indexes.
 Michigan's Supreme Court did the same with Court Rule 1.109.

-For employers, these may require manual verification which could add two to five additional business days per South Carolina check.
+For employers, these changes may require additional verification steps, which could add two to five additional business days per South Carolina check.

 What's the Impact on Employment Screening?

-Removing birth dates from online records causes problems for both background check companies and employers.
+Removing identifying information from online records causes problems for both background check companies and employers.

 Name Matches Multiply

-Without a date of birth to filter results, a search for a Michael Johnson returns every Michael Johnson in the county or state.
-For screening companies that don’t verify whether a record belongs to an applicant, it will make it harder for the HR people viewing those reports to make hiring decisions.
+Without addresses to narrow results, and with only the year of birth available online, a search for a common name like Michael Johnson returns far more potential matches.
+For screening companies that don't verify whether a record belongs to an applicant, this makes it harder for HR teams reviewing those reports to make confident hiring decisions.

 Accuracy Takes Time

-Manual courthouse research takes time.
-Those are known variables that KRESS has builds into our workflow.
-For others, you may expect South Carolina checks to take and additional two to five business days.
+Additional verification steps take time.
+Those are known variables that KRESS builds into our workflow.
+For others, you may expect South Carolina checks to take an additional two to five business days.
 In high-volume counties like Charleston, Greenville, and Richland, local demand can increase costs by ten to twenty percent.
-Together, these policies signal a shift toward stronger privacy protection on public data.getty-images-sm7aubg5huw-unsplash.jpg
+Together, these policies signal a shift toward stronger privacy protection on public data.

 Fair Credit Reporting Act (FCRA) Risks

 The Fair Credit Reporting Act requires background screening companies to follow "reasonable procedures" to ensure maximum possible accuracy.
-That obligation becomes more complex when only names remain in an online search.
+That obligation becomes more complex when key identifiers are missing from online search results.

 Under FCRA Section 613, screening companies can follow one of two paths before reporting public record data: